 Do not enter any gifts to the decedent's spouse if the spouse was not a U.S. citizen at the time of the gift.
 There is no marital deduction for gifts to a spouse who is not a U.S. citizen; however, an annual exclusion may apply.
-See Line 2 on Page 3.
+See Line 2 above.